Bernard Buffet: Later career

 By the end of the 1950s, both the public and the art world had turned against Buffet.
 His lavish lifestyle—including a Rolls-Royce with a chauffeur and a private castle in Provence—made him seem out of touch with the still-struggling economy of post-war France, which he had memorably portrayed in his early paintings.
 A 1956 magazine photograph of Buffet being helped into his car by the chauffeur was a particular turning point in the public's views of him.
-Another magazine published photographs of Buffet's lifestyle—large castle, expensive furniture, well-fed dogs—alongside the miserable figures of his paintings to implicitly accuse him of hypocrisy.
+A February 1956 photo-essay in Paris Match and a July 1956 cover story in Der Spiegel labeling him "The Man with the Golden Arm" solidified his media image as the "painter of misery in a Rolls-Royce."

-Picasso further worsened Buffet's reputation by publicly denigrating his work, and Buffet also attracted the enmity of novelist André Malraux, the powerful French Minister of Culture.
-Additionally, Buffet's critical reputation was affected by his tremendous and sometimes indiscriminate output.
-In the 1990s, he claimed he had completed a painting a day for more than four decades.
-In the words of one art historian, many of these works were "unequivocally bad".
+Influential intellectuals and critics, including André Chastel and Roland Barthes, subsequently dismissed his work as mannered, repetitive, and commercially driven, ending his standing among the Parisian cultural avant-garde.
+Curator Éric Troncy later compared the art-world backlash against Buffet's extensive merchandising (including tableware, prints, and posters) to the critical opprobrium faced by Victor Vasarely for designing Decaux street furniture and Georges Mathieu for designing the French 10-franc coin.
+Pablo Picasso further worsened Buffet's reputation by publicly denigrating his work, while existentialist philosopher Jean-Paul Sartre denounced what he viewed as the commodification of existential despair by fashionable "pseudo-existentialists."
+Following the appointment of André Malraux as Minister of Cultural Affairs in 1959, the French state officially prioritized lyrical abstraction and the School of Paris, effectively excluding Buffet from French state acquisitions, museum programming, and official international exhibitions for several decades.

-Despite his reduced reputation, Bernard Buffet was named "Chevalier de la Légion d'Honneur" in 1973.
-On 23 November 1973, the Bernard Buffet Museum was founded by Kiichiro Okano, a private collector in Surugadaira, Japan.
+Despite his reduced reputation, Bernard Buffet was named Officer of the Légion d'Honneur in 1973.
+On 23 November 1973, the Bernard Buffet Museum was founded by Kiichiro Okano, the owner of Suruga Bank in Surugadaira, Japan.
+Buffet was notably the only French artist to have a dedicated museum in Japan during his lifetime.

 At the request of the French postal administration in 1978, he designed a stamp depicting the Institut et le Pont des Arts—on this occasion the Post Museum arranged a retrospective of his works.

 Buffet created more than 8,000 paintings and many prints as well.